 Invest in technology

-In order to create a robust customer service program, you must have technology that supports X-data and O-data.
+In order to create a robust customer service program that supports exceptional customer service, you must have technology that supports X-data and O-data.
 The best customer experience management programs track every customer interaction and analyse the data to close the gap between what customers expect and the experience currently being delivered.
 In addition, service desk management and ticketing software programs are helpful to track service levels, set goals for your customer service team and make sure you’re closing the feedback loop with your customers.

 Provide self-help content